-The telephone is a powerful tool in the hands of collectors of past-due patient bills - if they know what they are doing.
-On large amounts where the patient is likely to ask for a "deal," follow this four-step plan before you pick up the phone:
+The telephone is a powerful tool in your hands as a collector of past-due patient bills — if you know what you’re doing.
+On large amounts where the patient is likely to ask for a “deal,” follow this four-step plan before you pick up the phone:

 - Gather relevant facts about the outstanding bill, such as how much, how long past due, and number of previous collection attempts.